 Higher earning potential and lower unemployment rates are just two benefits of higher education.
 The return on education is upward economic mobility.

 The Pew Research Center found that college graduates with a parent who also graduated college were less likely to incur debt obtaining their education.
 The report also showed that the children of a college graduate are more likely to receive an inheritance than those whose parents have less education.
 The generational wealth people can build through education impacts their families for decades.

-With college completion being vital to greater wealth mobility, success and retention platforms such as Watermark’s can play a big part in helping learning institutions achieve desired student achievement goals.
+With college completion being vital to greater wealth mobility, strategies for improving student success and retention can play a big part in helping learning institutions achieve desired student achievement goals.

 Community Colleges Build Success

 With the body of evidence supporting the fact that achieving academic success helps build and maintain wealth and opportunity, it is incumbent upon higher education institutions to ensure that students from all socioeconomic backgrounds have equal access to the tools and resources they need to succeed.

 Oftentimes, the worth of community colleges is overlooked in the post-high school education system.
-However, in reality, community colleges are the backbone of higher education, helping to advance students to 4-year colleges and universities as well as earn degrees and complete certificate programs at their institutions.
+However, in reality, community colleges are the backbone of higher education, helping to advance students to four-year higher education institutions as well as earn degrees and complete certificate programs at their institutions.

 Helping Students Overcome Challenges

-These issues have been compounded in the last year during the COVID-19 pandemic.
-Enrollment numbers have decreased in all higher education institutions over the past year.
-Community colleges have experienced a 9.5% decrease in enrollment this spring, which is the same as last fall, according to information from the National Student Clearinghouse Research Center.
+These issues have worsened during the COVID-19 pandemic.
+Enrollment numbers decreased across higher education institutions.
+Community colleges experienced a 4.2% decrease in undergraduate enrollment from the fall of 2020 to the fall of 2022, according to information from the National Student Clearinghouse Research Center.